MTank76/Phone-Number-Authenticator/README.md

 ## Contributing

-If you'd like to contribute to Task Master, please fork the repository and submit a pull request with your changes.
+If you'd like to contribute to Phone-Number-Authenticator, please fork the repository and submit a pull request with your changes.
 For bug reports or feature requests, open an issue on GitHub.